1.0 General Information

 The Comptroller's Office will issue a form 1099-G to vendors that receive a

-taxable grant of $600.00 or more in a calendar year, regardless of its business
+taxable grant of $600.00 or more in a calendar year.
+State and local grants are

 The Comptroller's Office will issue a form 1099-INT to vendors that have been